 In the temple-studded paradise island of Sri Lanka, Bellanwila Rajamaha Viharaya occupies a special place.
-This temple is considered so sacred that there is a long cherished belief that a child who treads the ground under the shade of its scared Bodhi-tree will never fail in life.
+This temple is considered so sacred that there is a long-cherished belief that a child who treads the ground under the shade of its sacred Bodhi tree will never fail in life.

-Situated in the outskirts of the city of Colombo, in the village of Bellanwila, just three kilometers from the city limits, Bellanwila Rajamaha Viharaya has a long and hallowed history.
-The great sanctity attached to the temple is due to its sacred Bodhi-tree.
-There is authorative literary evidence in ancient texts such as the Sinhala Bodhivamsaya which records that this Bodhi-tree is one of the thirty two saplings that sprang from the sacred Bodhi-tree at Anuradhapura planted in the 3rd century B.C.E.
+Situated on the outskirts of the city of Colombo, in the village of Bellanwila, just three kilometers from the city limits, Bellanwila Rajamaha Viharaya has a long and hallowed history.
+The great sanctity attached to the temple is due to its sacred Bodhi tree.
+There is authoritative literary evidence in ancient texts such as the Sinhala Bodhivamsaya which records that this Bodhi tree is one of the thirty-two saplings that sprang from the sacred Bodhi tree at Anuradhapura planted in the 3rd century BCE.

-The recorded tradition is as follows: There were five twigs in the Bodhi-sapling that was brought from India to Sri Lanka and planted in the Mahameghavana at Anuradhapura.
+The recorded tradition is as follows: There were five twigs in the Bodhi sapling that were brought from India to Sri Lanka and planted in the Mahameghavana at Anuradhapura.
 When the sapling had grown into a tree, eight new saplings sprang from its eastern side.
-These are called the astaphalaruka-Bodhi-trees and they were planted at eight different spots on the Island.
+These are called the Asta Pala Ruka Bodhi trees and they were planted at eight different spots on the Island.
 From the other four original branches sprang thirty-two additional saplings which were also distributed throughout the Island.
-One such plant is the sacred Bodhi-tree at Bellanwila.
+One such plant is the sacred Bodhi tree at Bellanwila.

 The reason why this particular spot at Bellanwila was selected is not clear.
-Scholars have forwarded various hypothesis.
-But what appears plausible is that even at such early times this particular spot had been recognized as a hallowed site, and further, that there may have already been a well established shrine here with resident holy monks.
+Scholars have forwarded various hypotheses.
+But what appears plausible is that even at such early times this particular spot had been recognized as a hallowed site, and further, that there may have already been a well-established shrine here with resident holy monks.

-The subjugation of the maritime provinces by the Portuguese in the latter part of the 17th century and consequent loss of royal patronage, dealt a severe blow to Buddhism. as a result many places of worship were neglected.
-Bellanwila seems to have fallen on especially hard times, was abandoned and covered by a dense thicket.
+The subjugation of the maritime provinces by the Portuguese in the latter part of the 17th century and the consequent loss of royal patronage dealt a severe blow to Buddhism.
+As a result, many places of worship were neglected.
+Bellanwila seems to have fallen on, especially hard times and was abandoned and covered by a dense thicket.

 With this modest and mysterious beginning, Bellanwila began to attract the attention of devotees in the neighborhood.
 As they were mostly poor villagers, they were not in a position to contribute much to the temple’s structural development.